olena-syrotenko/design-patterns/README.md

 **Purpose** - produce families of related object.

 **When**:
-   - we have two or more objects which form family and we don't want to depend on the concrete class'
+   - we have two or more objects which form family and we don't want to depend on the concrete class.

 **Implementation**:
    1. stidying the product "sets"